-Are trips and toasters for top achievers a thing of the past?
+Are incentives, trips and toasters for top achievers a thing of the past?
 Is the gold watch for 20 years of service no longer relevant?
 Are “do this, get that” awards a “Pavlov’s dog” exercise that no longer truly motivate today’s business professionals?

 Well, perhaps.
 The performance improvement industry is at risk from multiple perceptions:

 - “I would rather just have cash” for my efforts

 - “I’m already paying you enough to do that”

 - The negative optics of trips to Las Vegas and exotic foreign destinations